khaja-samiuddin/agentic-ventures/README.md

 npm run dev
 ```

+Running `npm run dev` will start Vite on [http://localhost:8080](http://localhost:8080) as configured in `vite.config.ts`.
+Visit this URL to access the app.

 ## Deployment

 The application can be deployed to any static site hosting service such as Vercel, Netlify, or GitHub Pages.